-Therefore, babies who, for any reason, are at risk for bleeding, have had a traumatic birth, are undergoing circumcision early on, etc. are advised to get some type of extra vitamin K to prevent any problems or issues.
+Therefore, babies who, are at risk for bleeding for any reason — those who had had a traumatic birth, are undergoing circumcision early on, etc. — are advised to get some type of extra vitamin K to prevent any problems or issues.

-Babies who do not get fed within hours after birth, or whose mothers have inadequate vit K levels in their breastmilk are at greater risk of hemorrhagic disorder.
-Babies should ideally be put to the breast immediately after birth, and mothers should take care not to be deficient in vit K at the time of birth.
+Babies who do not get fed within hours after birth, or whose mothers have inadequate vitamin K levels in their breastmilk are at greater risk of hemorrhagic disorder.
+Babies should ideally be put to the breast immediately after birth, and mothers should take care not to be deficient in vitamin K at the time of birth.

 Since it’s just a vitamin, why not give it to all babies?